SmartData-Polito/cannypot/README.md

 1. Build a sample VM as backend system
 2. Run the explorer

 Other backend systems can be provided manually (instruction below).
-If you neeed to run the backend system manually, run:
+If you need to run the backend system manually, run:

 ```
 python explorer/CannyExplorer.py